jesse51002/Fraud-u-not/README.md

 <ins>Binary Values effect on whether or not a purchase was a fraud</ins>

 Repeat Retailer
 * Whether a purchase was a repeat retailer did not effect the fraud percentage.
-It stayed consistent at around <b>8.84%</b> of purchases whether
+It stayed consistent at around <b>8.84%</b> of purchases being fraudulant

 Used Chip
 * When a chip was not used it increased the pertange chance of the purchase being a fraud from 6.40% to 10.00% which is an increase by <b>56.44%</b>.